An exploration on transmitting the story of Henrietta Lacks.

 HeLa is an exploration in intensifying a reader's experience through non-linear storytelling.
-As opposed to books, where content is delivered uniformly on a page, HeLa requires the reader to physically navigate a hanging structure, moving around it and under it in search of text to reveal the story of Henrietta Lacks.
-The chronology of the story became of secondary importance as the reader was encouraged to make correlations between the selected excerpts in order to understand the narrative and gain awareness to the ethical implications raised by the novel.
+As opposed to books, where content is delivered uniformly on a page, HeLa requires the reader to physically navigate a hanging structure, moving around it and under it in search of text and imagery to reveal the story of Henrietta Lacks.

 Who is Henrietta Lacks?